MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-2-21-might-be-days-away-new-information-reveals.md

 With event levels will be available in 2.21, this suggests that RobTop will release 2.21 soon in order to release event levels.

+In addition to this, RobTop has been testing new Geometry Dash betas, which he is believed to do whenever a new update is near release.
+This also means there might not be a [2.207 update](/posts/geometry-dash-2-207-news-multiplayer-click-between-frames-ignore-damage-fix/) and we will be instead jumping straight to version 2.21.

 # New Features in Geometry Dash 2.21

 Along with event levels, we can expect the map to be released, as it currently says in-game that is when it will come out.